learnbyexample/cli-computing/cli_computing.md

 ## join

-By default, `join` combines two files based on the first field content (also referred as **key**).
+By default, the `join` command combines two files based on the first field content (also referred as **key**).
 Only the lines with common keys will be part of the output.

 The key field will be displayed first in the output (this distinction will come into play if the first field isn't the key).
 Rest of the line will have the remaining fields from the first and second files, in that order.
 One or more blanks (space or tab) will be considered as the input field separator and a single space will be used as the output field separator.
 If present, blank characters at the start of the input lines will be ignored.